stefanspringer1/SwiftXML/README.md

 In the code of this transformation you see an `XElement` being initialized at some point.
 The `SwiftXML` package uses names not starting with `XML`, but names starting with just `X` instead.
 Names starting with `XML` belong to the `FoundationXML` implementation which is part of the Swift toolchain but which is not used here.

 Note that the order of the rules in a transformation is significant.
-They are applied again and again in their order until none of them has found a corresponding item.
+The rules are applied again and again in their order until none of them has found a corresponding item.

 After applying this transformation, the document can be then written to a file: